firebase/extensions/storage-resize-images/PREINSTALL.md

 When you upload a file to your specified Cloud Storage bucket, this extension:

-- Detect if the file is an image.
+- Detects if the file is an image.
 If it is, then:
   - Creates a resized image with your specified dimensions.
   - Names the resized image using the same name as the original uploaded image, but suffixed with your specified width and height.
   - Stores the resized image in the same Storage bucket as the original uploaded image.